cdntinker/Testbed/README.md

 But syncing is still weird.

-If you update anything in the submodule, you have to sync it first, THEN the main repo.
+If you update anything in the submodule, you have to sync them both explicitly.

 # Some links: